By Jesse Berlin

 Delsemme’s persistence paid off.
 Last year, she landed a summer internship at the Greater Kansas City Chamber of Commerce.
 She helped draft policy proposals and strategized with elected officials, constituents and community leaders to meet community needs.

-In the end, Delsemme’s mentors asked her to return in the fall and continue her work after her internship ended.
+In the end, Delsemme’s mentors asked her to return in the fall and continue her work as part of a fellowship after her internship ended.

 A job offer after an internship isn’t guaranteed, but research indicates interns are more likely to receive offers of employment, as well as higher starting salaries, than students who don’t pursue an internship.